 First, sign up for Charlie here.

 According to company instructions, it takes anywhere from two to twenty minutes to sync Charlie with your bank accounts and/or credit cards.

 My connection took about five minutes.

+What kinds of messages will you get?
+Really helpful ones like a snapshot of your daily finances, what you’re spending, how to better manage your money, and tons more.
 There will be an average of one message a day, but you can pose any questions you need help with during any given day.

 You can text HELP if you’re confused, and STOP to cancel.

 Linking your bank account could not be simpler.